FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

   <b><i>Domain Model</i></b>
 </p>

-In the domain model, a User can have multiples Ads, within this Ads it can have one Category.
-The Message happens between two Users, and a User can have many Messages.
+In the domain model, a Web User is identified by their username and password.
+Each Web User is related to a real User, from whom we must know the name and contact information.
+Users can share messages between themselves and can have Ads.
+A User can report an Ad if it contains inappropriate content.
+An Admin is a special User that can check those reports and deal with the situation.

 ### Logical Design